Chinmay-pathak/Chatterbot/django_app/README.rst

 ChatterBot Django Example
 =========================

-This is an example Django app that shows how to create a simple chat bot web app using Django_ and ChatterBot_.
+This is a chatbot that has been developed for the lenest website using Django_ and ChatterBot_.

 Documentation
 -------------